datacharmer/mysql-sandbox/README.md

 The easiest way to make a sandbox is

 1. download the sandbox package and install it as instructed above
-2. download a MySQL or MariaDB binary tarball
+2. download a MySQL binary tarball
 3. run this command

         $ make_sandbox  /path/to/mysql-X.X.XX-osinfo.tar.gz